joe1817/Publish-For-Web/README.md

 **`Template`** Using certain format tokens, you can define a pattern that new image file names will follow.
 You can, for example, join a prefix or suffix, include metadata, or generate random characters for every file name.
 (Default: **web-%f-%wx%h**)

 > [!NOTE]
 > Some formatting tokens may introduce characters that your OS or browser cannot handle in file names.
-In these events, your browser will replace the "evil" characters with underscores ("_").
+In these events, your browser will replace the "bad" characters with underscores ("_").

 **`No change`** File name of output will match input.